-That’s part of why you get a pump.
+That’s part of why you get a pump when you lift weights.

-That pump diminishes when you rest in between sets because arterial blood flow drops and blood is slowly evacuated from the engorged muscles.
+That pump diminishes when you rest in between sets because arterial blood flow drops and blood is slowly evacuated from the engorged muscles back to the heart.

 Well, the point of blood flow restriction training is to prolong the pump.